+GENERAL APPEARANCE

-GENERAL APPEARANCE: The Central Asian Shepherd Dog is of harmonious build and large stature, moderately long (neither long nor short in body).
+The Central Asian Shepherd Dog is of harmonious build and large stature, moderately long (neither long nor short in body).
 Robust, muscular body, voluminous, but not with visible muscles.
 Sexual dimorphism is clearly defined.
 The males are more massive and courageous than females with more pronounced withers and a larger head.
 Full maturity is reached by the age of 3 years.

+IMPORTANT PROPORTIONS
-IMPORTANT PROPORTIONS: The length of body only slightly

-exceeds the height at withers.
-Larger stature is desirable but proportional constitution must remain.
-Length of forelegs up to the elbow is 50-52 % of the height at the withers.
-The length of muzzle is less than 1/2 the length of head, but more than a 1/3.
+- The length of body only slightly exceeds the height at withers. - Larger stature is desirable, but proportional constitution must remain. - Length of forelegs up to the elbow is 50% 52% of the height at the withers. - The length of muzzle is less than half the length of head, but more than one-third.

+BEHAVIOUR / TEMPERAMENT

-BEHAVIOUR AND TEMPERAMENT: Self assured, balanced quiet, proud and independent.
-The dogs are very courageous and have high working capacity, endurance and a natural instinct of territory.
+Self-assured, balanced, quiet, proud, and independent.
+The dogs are very courageous and have high working capacity, endurance, and a natural instinct of territory.
 Fearlessness towards large predators is a characteristic feature.

+HEAD

-HEAD: Massive and in balance with general appearance.
+Massive and balanced in general appearance.
 Head shape is close to rectangular, seen from above and side.
+Cranial Region:

-CRANIAL REGION: Deep in skull.
+Skull: Deep in skull.
 The forehead is flat and the skull part is flat and long.
-Occiput is well defined but hardly visible, because of well developed muscles.
-Supraorbital ridges are moderately defined.
+Occiput is well-defined but hardly visible, because of well-developed muscles.
+Supra-orbital ridges are moderately defined.